 Volunteers repack beans and rice from 2,000 pound containers into two pound family size bags.
-Volunteers also sort food drive and other product.
 Special need volunteers, children under 16 and others can work in this area and experience the Food Bank.

 Last year through delivery and agency pick up, 50 million nutritious meals were distributed; our warehouse pulls more than 1,500 orders every month.
-36% of our nearly 600 partner agencies picked up food at our dock, Monday through Saturday, while 64% of those agencies receive food distributed by our fleet over a 15,000 square mile area.
-Transportation
+Thirty-six percent of our nearly 600 partner agencies picked up food at our dock, Monday through Saturday, while 64 percent of those agencies receive food distributed by our fleet over a 15,000 square mile area.

 Our fleet comprises nine tractors, thirteen refrigerated trailers, seventeen refrigerated bobtails, four pick-ups with refrigerated boxes, six beverage trailers and two mini-trailers.
 Each tractor is equipped with GPS tracking to streamline our delivery process.